 And not only entering the stock exchange is serious, remaining there is almost as hard as getting in.
 The requirements on financial disclosures, presentations and constant valuation of every business move and every larger business decision will put companies under a never-ending reporting stress that requires disclosures and efforts beyond the imagination of any small-business owner.

-I am not saying that it’s impossible to cheat here, but I am saying that there are checks in place that allow reflecting, analyzing and evaluation of any listed business in a very detailed manner, thus putting the odds much stronger in favor of a potential investor.
+I am not saying that it’s impossible to cheat here, but I am saying that there are checks in place that allow reflecting, analyzing and evaluation of any listed business in a very detailed manner, thus putting the odds much stronger in favour of a potential investor.

-The odds are in your favor
+The odds are in your favour

 Having such an extensive risk management system in place will clearly increase your odds of coming out successful from your investment thesis.
 This odds, however, are increasing even more significantly over time.
 The more time you have available to invest, the higher your chances of being successful turn out to be.

 Let us take a look at a graphic from a Business Insider article which I was reading recently:

 This graphic represents the duration of strong and weak markets.
 The times when your investments grow (blue fields), and the times when your investments shrink (red fields).

 One can be scared of investing money, but odds, reason, and history give a very clear recommendation.
 Historically, if you had time on your side, it has never been wrong to start investing.
 Even more so, the long-term dedication to investments has always produced tremendous results.
 If you invest diligently, patiently and over a long period of time, chances are that some of your financial dreams might indeed become true at some point.